slee5777/MLOps_SageMaker/README.md

 Coursera - MLOps Platforms: Amazon SageMaker and Azure ML

 # Module 1
+### Started with AWS ClouShell
+Click the command prompt icon to open AWS CloudShell, under 'Actions' dropdown:

+> select 'Delete AWS CloudShell home directory' to remove every you have done previously.

+> select 'new tab', to add an extra AWS CloudShell in a new tab.

+> select 'split into rows', to add an extra AWS CloudShell vertically.

+> select 'split into columns' to add an extra AWS CloudShell horizontally.

+> allow 'upload file' and 'download file'.

 In AWS CloudShell (ie terminal), type:
 >```conda env list``` to list out packages within an environment